 Updated May 2022 If you found this post it’s likely because you got the Kafka member_id error.
 Let’s first cover why the error popped up and then go through two ways to resolve the error.
 Reason for the Kafka Member ID Error When a new consumer joins a group it enters with the member.id set … Continue reading How to fix the MEMBER_ID Error in Kafka

-Updated August 2022 More and more companies are coming to us specifically for assistance with deploying and managing Apache Kafka on Kubernetes.
-With many teams already familiar with Kubernetes and its ability to orchestrate infrastructure, it can sometimes be the best choice to spin up Kafka servers on Kubernetes alongside their other applications.
-Kafka on … Continue reading Kafka on Kubernetes
+Updated January 2023 Companies are coming to us specifically for assistance with deploying and managing Apache Kafka on Kubernetes.
+With many teams already familiar with Kubernetes, it can sometimes be the best choice to spin up Kafka servers on Kubernetes alongside their other applications.
+Kafka on Kubernetes presents some challenges though.
+In this post we … Continue reading Kafka on Kubernetes

 Updated July 2022 Apache Kafka is a distributed messaging system that implements pieces of the two traditional messaging models, Shared Message Queues and Publish-Subscribe.
 Both Shared Message Queues and Publish-Subscribe models present limitations for handling high throughput use cases.
 Apache Kafka provides fault tolerant, high throughput stream processing that can handle even the most complicated … Continue reading Kafka Uses Consumer Groups for Scaling Event Streaming

 Updated March 2023 Below are eight case studies showcasing how our Kafka experts have supported clients with Kafka challenges.
 These case studies cover a variety of fields and highlight the vast applications for Kafka across industries.
 Learn about Kafka support Information Security CHALLENGE: Client needs to monitor all servers, devices, applications, and laptops in this … Continue reading Kafka Case Studies